2016 Normandy church attack: Reactions

 Cardinal Seán O'Malley, Archbishop of Boston, who was also attending the World Youth Day, was asked whether Hamel could be declared a martyr and confirmed that "it was a question of hatred of faith".
 The interview explained that "the Church requires that the individual was killed for such a reason" in order to become a martyr.
 Speaking of the response by Catholics to Muslims, Cardinal O'Malley added "To demonise Islam that's always the great danger … we have to be very clear we are not painting everyone with the same brush.

-The BBC reported that the attack sparked a wave of "prayer, solidarity and Christian imagery" on social media. and according to BBC security correspondent Frank Gardner, "the selection of a church by the attackers … … crosses a new red line in the grim history of recent attacks on continental Europe".
+The BBC reported that the attack sparked a wave of "prayer, solidarity and Christian imagery" on social media. and according to BBC security correspondent Frank Gardner, "the selection of a church by the attackers ... ... crosses a new red line in the grim history of recent attacks on continental Europe".

 Mohammad Karabila, President of Normandy's Regional Council of the Muslim Faith and imam of a local mosque said of Kermiche, "We're not going to taint Islam with this person" and "We won't participate in preparing the body or the burial".
 The mayor's office will decide whether the body is buried in the town.
 On 30 July, Muslims attended Mass in churches across France and in Italy, as a sign of respect for the murdered priest.

 On 31 July, several copies of the Quran at the multi-faith room of Mater Dei Hospital in Malta were desecrated when slices of pork were laid inside the books.
 The perpetrators also left a photo of Jacques Hamel with the caption "Victim of Islam".

 Similar attacks

-In February 2017, The New York Times reported that the 2016 Normandy Church attack was part of a group of at least other four knife attacks in France in a span of 13-months, including the Louvre machete attack of 2017 and the 2016 Magnanville policeman's family stabbing.
+In February 2017, The New York Times reported that this church attack was part of a group of at least other four knife attacks in France in a span of 13 months, including the Louvre machete attack of 2017 and the 2016 Magnanville policeman's family stabbing.